Product Labelling / Packaging Translation & Compliance

 • The information is displayed in the correct manner.

-• That artwork adheres; field of vision, font sizes, allergens, contrast, etc.
+• That artwork adheres to field of vision, font sizes, allergens, contrast, etc.

 • On-pack marketing claims adhere.